SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Cubbon Park
 Holding a couple Cubbon Park Sessions in a year is a Debsoc tradition.
 Cubbon vibes are unattainable on regular days at PES.
 Cubbon Park is usually scheduled for a Saturday or Sunday.
-One time we did both to reach pe
+One time when people were split between Saturday and Sunday, we did both, but that was too exhausting.

+Every Cubbon, there has been 2 groups of people who show up to Cubbon sessions: people who want to debate, and people who want to play.
+The needs of one group get compromised.
+We usually end up playing eventually anyway, but half the time we

 A good way to make people feel valued is to remember them by their name and call them by their name, make some reference to a thing they had said on a previous day, etc etc